Guide to Startup Valuation in Bangalore

 • Limited Predictive Power: Doesn’t account for future profitability or long-term sustainability.

-• Market Fluctuations: Can be volatile depending on investor sentiment towards a particular industry.
+• Market Fluctuations: These can be volatile depending on investor sentiment towards a particular industry.

 Alternatives to Using Revenue Multiples: